 If you’re growing indoors, you have to use a free-draining cactus style soil mix and a pot with proper drainage.
 Remember, this plant has a large caudex for storing water – it doesn’t need a ton from you!

 You’ll only get flowers by growing your ponytail palm outside of your house.
-It will take a lot of time, as these are slow-growing trees, but small white flowers will eventually bloom.
+It will take a lot of time, as these are slow-growing palm trees, but small white flowers will eventually bloom.

 5 Tips to Grow Ponytail Palm Outdoors

 As a heads up, the best gardening zones to start growing ponytail palms outside are USDA Hardiness Zones 9-12.
 Just how cold hardy is a ponytail palm, though?
 It can tolerate temperatures as low as 15°F for short periods of time, as long as it’s a mature plant.

 The huge trunk of a ponytail palm tree acts just like a camel’s hump, i.e., it stores water and supplies moisture to the stems and leaves whenever needed.
 This is an adaptation for hot, dry climates where rain is slow to come and other plants would brown and die.

 Here are the 5 quick tips for outdoor cultivation and care of these gorgeous plants – but don’t cut this short – read the full article for in-depth explanations: